by Linda Barth

 And I love them.

-We stand and collect the padded quilts, storing them away in an alcove for the next people who will meet by this pool of mirrors and light.
+We stand and collect the padded quilts, storing them away in an alcove for the next people who will meet by this pool of mirrored light.
 I hope the stories they share will be happier.
-And I hope their stories will end in as much hope as mine has.
+And I hope their stories will end with as much hope as mine has.

 There’s one last thing I need to tell them, one last thing I need to say to these two people who bothered to take the time to reach out to a stranger, to be concerned about someone like me, to care so much that they were willing to hurt themselves so they could save my life.